Fast Three-dimensional Opto-acoustic Simulation for Linear Array with Rectangular Elements: Opto-acoustic Simulation Model

 which demonstrates that the pressure resulting from an arbitrary pulse shape is a temporal convolution with $q(t)$.
 For an instantaneous pulse, when $q(t)=\delta(t)$, this simplifies to

 When a transducer centered at position $\bfx$ measures pressure by integrating over the aperture $f(\bfx)$, the resulting signal is

 which matches the form of Equation~\eqref{eq:scrH_bfx_t_def} that defines $\scrH_f$.
 To include an arbitrary pulse shape $q(t)$ in the resulting time-domain signal, a temporal convolution with $q(t)$ can be performed after the measured signal has been computed (similar to Equation \eqref{eq:h_em_conv}).
 Since this can be applied in post-processing, and grouped with $h_\text{em}$ of Equation~\eqref{eq:h_em_conv}, we focus only on the case where an instantaneous pulse shape is used.
 Therefore, $q(t)$ is not part of our core model, although the effect can be incorporated if necessary.
+Rapid or instantaneous pulses generate opto-acoustic signals with broadband frequency content.
+Increasing the pulse width causes a low-pass filtering effect in accordance with the frequency response of $q(t)$.

 The physics for $\bar \scrH_f$, when the obliquity factor $\alpha(\bfx)$ is present, is now described.
 If $\bfx$ represents position on the transducer surface, the net component of force density resulting from the pressure gradient, acting on the transducer in its inward normal direction $\hat\bfn$, is